Skip to main content

 • X-Frame-Options

-Further information can be found in our general Entra configuration documentation at the following links:
+For more information, see our general Entra configuration documentation at the following links:

 Register an Office add-in that uses SSO with the Microsoft identity platform